PauloHJ/PiWall/README.md

-## Welcome to my PiWall Guide
+## PiWall - Configuration Guide

 This tutorial has the intention of walking you through the necessary steps to successfully configure your PiWall, also known as a multiscreen application with Raspberry Pis.
 It's important to point out that this tutorial is based on the [PiWall](https://piwall.co.uk/) proyect developed by Alex Goodyear, Colin Hogben & Dr. Adam Stephen.

-This simple guide is divided in 5 main sections:
+This simple guide is divided in 4 main sections:
 - Materials needed
 - Configuration
 - Hardware Connections